Makov-Vik/1_Course_Work/README.md

 In addition, you can create a password on our website by setting the necessary conditions for it.

 Above the term paper worked:
 Makoviy Victor - cipher.js,
 Ivan Kovalchuk - comment.js, encryption.js
-Shchaslyvyi Arseny - main.js
+and Shchaslyvyi Arseny - main.js

 We are all from the group IP - 05